 The first stage is to have an initial no-commitment consultation over the phone lasting around 15-20 minutes so I can get an understanding of the areas in which they need some guidance, during which I can assess and explain how I may be able to help.

-The initial session takes place in London and will last a minimum of 2 hours.
+The initial session takes place on a one-to-one in London or over Skype/Zoom and will last a minimum of 2 hours.
 Many photographers choose to stay longer to capitalize on the momentum, ideas and action plan being discussed.

 Following this, it will be up to the photographer to decide whether they would benefit from a follow-up meeting, be it within a matter of weeks or months.
 Many find this helpful as it can be a motivator to keep things moving forwards.
 There is no definitive timetable for follow-up sessions; I would always prefer to be lead by the photographer’s requirements rather than be prescriptive.
 There are options for consultations to take place over Skype/phone should it be more convenient after the initial session.